-The use of certain other drugs with Zocor is dose-dependent.
-With amiodarone (an anti-arrhythmic medication), verapamil and diltiazem (used to treat high blood pressure and angina), Zocor should only be used at a dose of 10 mg per day.
+Using certain other drugs with Zocor is dose-dependent.
+With amiodarone (an anti-arrhythmic medication), verapamil, and diltiazem (used to treat high blood pressure and angina), Zocor should only be used at a dose of 10 mg per day.
 Amlodipine (another high blood pressure and angina medication) and ranolazine (an angina medication) can only be used with a dosage of 20 mg per day or less of Zocor.

 Patients who are taking Zocor and who are experiencing muscle pain and other symptoms of myopathy should contact their health care providers.
 Patients are further urged to consult with their doctor if they believe they are affected by the prescribing changes, but should not stop taking the drug until they have been advised to do so by their doctor.

 The study findings and Merck’s release of new prescribing guidelines did not surprise plaintiffs’ attorneys or many physicians.
-In light of the muscle pain experienced by patients taking Zocor, many health care providers have, over the past few years, stopped prescribing Zocor and switched to other statin medications.
+Considering the muscle pain experienced by patients taking Zocor, many health care providers have, over the past few years, stopped prescribing Zocor and switched to other statin medications.

 The ultimate question in the Zocor lawsuits is this: Did Merck do something negligent enough to warrant a claim?
 Even though the evidence is still accumulating, we think the answer to this question is yes.